kai-wen-yang/QVix/README.md

 ```--prompt```: The pre-question generation prompt  <br>
 ```--api_key```: Your openAI key  <br>

+## ToDo
+- [ ] Release the data and evaluation code on image classification.
+- [ ] Release the data and evaluation code on visual entailment.

 ## Citation
 Please consider citing our paper if you think our codes, data, or models are useful.
 Thank you!
 ```